As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 As your cover-up gets tattooed, the new ink is also deposited within the dermis, along with the old coloured ink.
 The pigment in the new inks does not go over the top of the old tattoo's pigment; rather, the two colours combine to make a new colour, although the stronger or darker-coloured ink becomes dominant in the mixture.
 For example, red and blue ink mixed together make purple, underneath the skin or elsewhere.

 When an artist is designing a cover-up, they consider the colour in the old tattoo and how it will mix with the new ink's colour.
 Talented artists work out a strategy for placing the new design and colours over the old one.

 Cover-Up Tattoo Colours

-- Artists can now also use browns, oranges, greens, blues, and magentas when doing a cover-up.
+- Black used to be the main colour used in tattoo cover-ups, but artists now also use browns, oranges, greens, blues, and magentas when doing a cover-up.

 - New coloured inks, when merged with the old ink underneath the skin, can create a whole new colour.